-It’s not exactly a night light, but it does produce a small glow that provides a little bit of light, so it’s still somewhat useful in that regards.
+It’s not exactly a night light, but it does produce a small glow that provides a bit of light, so it’s still somewhat useful in that regards.

 If you’re like me and are very sensitive to light when sleeping, you’ll have to turn it off before bed.
-However, others may really appreciate the additional benefit: not just killing germs and microbes in the air, but also a cool-looking glow at night!
+However, others may really appreciate the other benefit: not just killing germs and microbes in the air, but also a cool-looking glow at night!

 Filter replacement comparisons

 But how hard is it to check or replace the filter in both?
 Let’s have a look.